If you’re using this time spent indoors to watch (or re-watch) Hollywood classics, you might want to add another one (or two) to your list.

 The house itself seems to want the second Mrs de Winter out, as Rebecca’s towering and mythical presence is felt in every single room, especially in her majestic bedroom, which Mrs Danvers has kept carefully preserved.

-There’s no escaping the memory of Rebecca, and the second Mrs de Winter is reminded constantly that she will never be able to rise up to her level, by paintings, clothing and even stationary.
+There’s no escaping the memory of Rebecca, and the second Mrs de Winter is reminded constantly that she will never be able to rise up to her level, through paintings, clothing, and even stationary.

 However, it eventually turns out that Maxim’s first wife was not all that she appeared to be, and that their marriage wasn’t exactly picture-perfect.
 We’ll leave it at that in case you haven’t seen the movie.